seehuhn/go-pdf/font/tounicode2/NOTES.md

   Information about CMap files can also be found in Section 9.7.5.4, "CMap example and operator summary".

-- Adobe Technical Note #5014, "Adobe CMap and CID Font Files Specification" (June 1993). https://adobe-type-tools.github.io/font-tech-notes/pdfs/5014.CIDFont_Spec.pdf
+- Adobe Technical Note #5014, "Adobe CMap and CID Font Files Specification" (June 1993).
+  This describes CMap files in general, but has no information specific to ToUnicode CMaps.
+  Section 1.6 discusses CMap names. https://adobe-type-tools.github.io/font-tech-notes/pdfs/5014.CIDFont_Spec.pdf

 - Adobe Technical Note #5099, "Developing CMap Resources for CID-Keyed Fonts" (March 2012).